-We operate four bitcoin mining data centers in Texas, including one wholly-owned and three partially-owned data centers acquired through investments in joint ventures.
-Our largest data center is our Odessa data center (the "Odessa Facility"), which is our wholly-owned 207 MW facility located in Odessa, Texas.
-We also operate our Alborz data center (the "Alborz Facility"), which is located near Happy, Texas and is partially-owned through a joint venture with WindHQ LLC ("WindHQ").
-Our Bear data center (the "Bear Facility") and our Chief data center (the "Chief Facility") are both located near Andrews, Texas and are also partially-owned through separate joint ventures with WindHQ.
-We have a 49% membership interest in Alborz LLC, Bear LLC and Chief LLC, which own the Alborz Facility, the Bear Facility and the Chief Facility, respectively.
-Our fifth data center, Black Pearl, is expected to commence operations in 2025.
+We currently operate four bitcoin mining data centers in Texas, including one wholly-owned and three partially-owned data centers acquired through investments in joint ventures.
+Our largest data center is the Odessa data center (the "Odessa Facility"), which is our wholly-owned 207 MW facility located in Odessa, Texas.
+We also jointly operate the Alborz data center (the "Alborz Facility") located near Happy, Texas, Bear data center (the "Bear Facility") and our Chief data center (the "Chief Facility") are both located near Andrews, Texas which are partially-owned through joint ventures with WindHQ LLC ("WindHQ").
+We are also developing an additional wholly-owned data center in Winkler County, TX ("Black Pearl" or the "Black Pearl Facility") for up to 300 MW, and we expect to energize 300 MW in 2025.